stawberri/twitter_dbooks/README.md

 ## Updates

 If you installed using my [**Deploy** to Heroku button][heroku_deploy], there's nothing you need to do to get updates.
 They'll get installed automatically when your bot restarts (unless some kind of disaster or unexpected thing happens).
-If you want to install manually but still get automatic updates, clone and push my [urgh](https://github.com/Stawberri/twitter_dbooks/tree/urgh) branch.
+If you want to install manually but still get automatic updates, clone and deploy my [urgh](https://github.com/Stawberri/twitter_dbooks/tree/urgh) branch.

 &nbsp;